Build System

 Updating tt-metal

 Edit the canonical version file and run the verifier in update mode.
-The verifier checks out third-party/tt-metal at the tag’s commit; the ttnn version that setup.py writes into the wheel’s install_requires is computed dynamically from the same file, so no rewrite is needed:
+The verifier checks out third-party/tt-metal at TT_METAL_TAG; the ttnn version that setup.py writes into the wheel’s install_requires is read from TTNN_PYPI, so no rewrite is needed:

 .github/scripts/check-tt-metal-version.sh --update

-Background: third-party/tt-metal-version is the single source of truth for the tt-metal version (one tt-metal release tag, e.g. v0.69.0).
-The submodule SHA, the ttnn version that setup.py writes into the wheel’s install_requires, and the --build-arg TT_METAL_TAG passed to Dockerfile.base are all derived from it.
-CI runs .github/scripts/check-tt-metal-version.sh on every PR to catch drift.
+Background: third-party/tt-metal-version is the single source of truth for the ttnn dependency version, the public ttnn provenance tag, and the tt-metal tag passed to Dockerfile.base.
+CI runs .github/scripts/check-tt-metal-version.sh on every PR to catch submodule drift.

 Updating LLVM